george0st/qgate-sln-mlrun/docs/applied-limits.md

 ## KafkaTarget

-1. It is impossible to use feature vector operations
+1. It is not possible to use feature vector operations in KafkaTarget
-   - but it is possible to do ingest to the KafkaTarget or consume data via KafkaSource (with triggers)
+   - but it is possible to do ingest to the KafkaTarget or consume data from KafkaSource (with triggers)
-   - it means, test scenarios TS401, 501, 502, 601 and 701 for KafkaTarget
+   - it means, test scenarios TS401, TS501, TS502, TS601 and TS701 for
-   was skipped (see setting in  qgate-model/01-project/*)
+   KafkaTarget was skipped (see setting in ./qgate-model/01-project/*)

 ## CSVSource